vonsbuffet/vousbuffet/README.md

 </br>(const array, read from file, etc.).
 </br>You will see a // F or // D or // P next to relevant points where you can order from.

-You can also run your VBC'c orders during runtime in the same way.
+You can also run orders during runtime in the same way.
 Search through CpuCoul->Vee and find the "vbcc.Vee" call in the VB region.
 </br>I understand the CpuCoul may seem a bit complicated,
 </br>but it is a simple virtual machine that runs virtual machine code optimized for AI.

-Thus change the CpuCoul to be the virtual machine of your choice, and program it.
-Or learn to use ours, because we know what we're doing.
+You can change the CpuCoul to be the virtual machine of your choice, and program it.
+</br>Or learn to use ours, because we know what we're doing.

 Very Fun!